WenyXu/interview-todo-mvc/README.md

 3. the commit history MUST be clear to the reviewers
 4. Feature reference: <http://todomvc.com>
 5. The UI MUST NOT be the same with the web site given above.

+## Optionals

+1. Do not use `create-react-app` or other code generator